britishgas-engineering/ya-done-appium/README.md

-  this works with appium, we have not yet attached the driver in a test but that should work, fingers crossed, ;) when we are at that stage this will be updated
+  this works with appium, we have not yet attached the driver in a test but that should work, fingers crossed, ;) when we are at that stage this will be updated (script below is a concatenation of the given when then files) */
-*/

 const runTests = () => yaddaLibrary()